shd101wyy/vscode-markdown-preview-enhanced/.github/ISSUE_TEMPLATE/bug_report.md

 **Expected behavior**
 A clear and concise description of what you expected to happen.

+**Markdown file**
+Please attach the markdown file that can reproduce the bug.

 **Screenshots**
 If applicable, add screenshots to help explain your problem.